ftsf/nico/README.md

 # NICO Game Framework
 [![test](https://github.com/ftsf/nico/workflows/test/badge.svg)](https://github.com/ftsf/nico/actions)

-NICO is a simple game framework for the [Nim](http://nim-lang.org/) programming language inspired by the [PICO-8](http://www.lexaloffle.com/) API and built on top of SDL2 or the web.
+NICO is a simple game framework for the [Nim](http://nim-lang.org/) programming language inspired by the [PICO-8](http://www.lexaloffle.com/) API.

+## Supported platforms:
+ * Windows
+ * Linux, including RaspberryPi
+ * Web/HTML5 via Emscripten
+ * Android
+ * MacOS likely works but is not tested

 ## What it does:
  * Paletted Bitmap Graphics (you can load a custom palette up to 256 colors)